Senior Occupational Therapist - Adult Services

 The role involves working with older people or younger adults with physical disabilities.

-We are looking for someone with a keen interest to learn and innovate and a commitment to strengths-based practice, as well as having experience of dealing with complex cases.
-Some but not limited to experience within: Assessing function, assessing care and support needs and providing equipment.
-Taking a strength-based approach, complex Moving and Handling as well as Awareness of DFG process, including minor and major adaptations recommendations
+We are looking for someone with a keen interest to learn and innovate and a commitment to strengths-based practice, as well as having experience of dealing with complex cases and supporting and supervising staff.
+Some but not limited to experience within: Assessing function, assessing care and support needs, providing equipment and adaptations.
+Taking a strength-based approach, complex Moving and Handling as well as good understanding of DFG process, including minor and major adaptations recommendations

 In this role you will provide operational and motivational leadership of staff as well as supervision and case management, guidance, support and expert advice to Occupational Therapy and social care staff.